EbenZergaw/spider-crm/README.md

 **Logic:**
 - The endpoint will find the customer in the database by the customer ID, then replace it with the updated customer data.
-- If the operation succeeds, the client will redirect to the /customer/:id endpoint, which corresponds with the customer ID.
+- If the operation succeeds, the endpoint will return the customer information.
 - If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

 **Output:**
-- None
+- Customer information

 **UI Components**
 - Customer page